World Health Day

 Guide:

-By providing tools for structured policy dialogue on how to advance UHC domestically or supporting such efforts in other countries (e.g. expanding service coverage, improving quality of services, reducing out-of-pocket payments).
+By providing tools for structured policy dialogue on how to advance UHC domestically or supporting such efforts in other countries (e.g., expanding service coverage, improving service quality, reducing out-of-pocket payments).

 How can you get involved?

-It is encouraged to share World Heath Day post with your own networks, share your own materials and join conversations on issues related to the campaign.
+It is encouraged to share the World Health Day post with your own networks, share your own materials, and join conversations on issues related to the campaign.
 The more coverage of the campaign, the more people it will reach.

 For information on what we have to offer, visit our gap cover insurance page.